Gordon College logo

 COMPLAINT PROCEDURE FOR ONLINE STUDENTS

-Online students may file a complaint with the office of the Vice President for Academic Initiatives, either by email ([email protected]) or phone (978.867.4113).
+Online students may file a complaint with the Dean of Academic Affairs, either by email ([email protected]) or phone (978.867.4063).
 For matters not resolved at the institutional level, Massachusetts residents enrolled in online courses may file a complaint with the Massachusetts Department of Higher Education (DHE) using the general complaint form; online students residing in SARA member states (other than Massachusetts) may appeal complaints to the DHE using the SARA Complaint form.

 For Massachusetts Residents and Online Students in Non-SARA Member States and Territories